bridgeshayes/vscode-battle-arena/README.md

 ## How to Use

 1. Open VS Code
-2. Click the Battle Arena icon in the Activity Bar
+2. Select the Battle Arena dropdown in the Explorer tab
 3. Select your preferred characters from the dropdown menus
 4. Watch the epic battle unfold!